Best Practices

 • All names (variables, functions, objects, files, etc.) must be named with descriptive names.
 You may not use cryptic names like "x" or "variable" or "a1", "a2", etc. An exception to this are the accepted counter variables such as i, j, k.

-• You may use underscore naming convention such as "calculate_grade" or "linked_list".
-This is the typical naming convention for procedural programming.
+• Use underscore naming convention such as "calculate_grade" or "linked_list" for procedural programming.

-• You may use camel case naming convention such as "calculateGrade" or "linkedList".
-This is the typical naming convention for object oriented programming.
+• Use camel case naming convention such as "calculateGrade" or "linkedList". for object-oriented programming.

 • C/C++: const int MAX = 10;